Gwen-lego/Gwen-lego/README.md

 - 👀 I’m interested in creating the future. <br />
 - 🌱 I’m currently learning Web Development via books, video and ressources found online. <br />
-    I now have a strong undertanding of Html and CSS and practice everyday doing challenges and replicating websites.
+    I now have a strong understanding of Html and CSS and practice everyday doing challenges and replicating websites.

 - 💞️ I’m looking to collaborate on any projects that can help me to learn.<br />
 - 📫 How to reach me send me an email gwenael.morin@protonmail.com <br />